Minority Peer Counselor (MPC)

 Job Description and Expectations

 The Minority Peer Counselor (MPC) is a paraprofessional staff member who works actively to support Brown’s philosophy by promoting personal growth, social responsibility, and intellectual development through community-based interactions in a first-year residence hall unit, with a special emphasis on mentoring and supporting first year students of color.
-The MPC works closely with their unit Co-Counselor team which consists of a Resident Counselor (RC) and Women Peer Counselor (WPC) to facilitate this objective.
+The role of the MPC is one of coordination, community building, and education.

 MPCs are expected to:

-- Work on all levels with their unit Co-Counselor staff members (Co-Cs), Residential Life’s Community Directors, other MPCs, MPC Coordinators, Assistant Director for First and Second Year Programs (FSYP), and other TWC and Brown professional staff to ensure the efficient operation of first-year living units.
+- Work closely with their unit’s Residential Life’s Co-Counselor team which consists of a Resident Counselor (RC) and Women Peer Counselor (WPC), Residential Life’s Community Directors, other MPCs, MPC Coordinators, Program Director, and other TWC and Brown professional staff to ensure the efficient operation of first year living units.

-- Respond to the personal, social and academic needs of first-year residential students, with an emphasis to students of color.
+- Respond to the personal, social and academic needs of first year residential students, with an emphasis on students of color.

 - Build community and support among first year students of color.